OfficierAzarov/electronic-tales-presents/README.md

 Let's get rid of the impostor syndrome together!

-Electronic&nbsp;Tales intends to be a safe learning space for and by junior devs, focused on benevolence and inclusion.
-It aims to close the gap between bootcamper/self-starters and engineers by talking about everything short courses don't teach 💾 🔋 🕹️
+Electronic&nbsp;Tales intends to be a safe learning space for and by junior devs, focused on kindness and inclusion.
+It aims to close the gap between bootcampers/self-starters and engineers by talking about everything short courses don't teach 💾 🔋 🕹️

-Starting in December 2019, our project is currently being created.
-It will be completely free and open-source.
-The first release is planned for the fall of 2020.

 _The repo you are on is the **presentation** site of the project : Electronic&nbsp;Tales Presents_.